haolilan/MHT/README.md

 This repository supports the manuscript titled Heterogeneity in Multisystem Estrogenic and Site-Specific Microbiome Responses to Menopausal Hormone Therapy among Perimenopausal Women by providing the underlying methods and data analysis scripts to ensure reproducibility.

-Note: To facilitate code verification during peer review while safeguarding pre-publication raw data, a pseudo-dataset containing minor simulated noise has been made available at https://github.com/haolilan/MHT/.
+Note: To facilitate code verification during peer review while safeguarding pre-publication raw data, a pseudo-dataset containing simulated noise has been made available at https://github.com/haolilan/MHT/.
 Please note that this version is intended strictly for code testing and does not constitute the original study data.